exploitagency/github-ESPloit/README.md

 <br>
 <br>
 <b>Flash Boards:</b><br>
-arduino-sketch goes to the 32u4 based board<br>
+arduino-sketch.ino goes to the 32u4 based board<br>
-esp-sketch goes to the esp8266 device<br>
+esp-sketch.ino goes to the esp8266 device<br>
+<i>Note for <u>Cactus Micro rev2:</u> If using this board then please use the arduino-sketch-cactus.ino and esp-sketch-cactus.ino sketches.</i><br>
 <i>NOTE: On first boot of the ESP8266 it may take up to around 90 seconds while the SPIFFS file system is formatted for the first time.
 Also the ESP8266 is a power hungry beast my FTDI cable only put out enough current to program it(Adafruit Huzzah Breakout Board HACKADAY Edition) but not enough to allow it to fully boot.
 So use a a separate power supply to boot it.
-I am using a YWROBOT MB102 at 3v3 on a breadboard for testing.<br>
+I am using a YWROBOT MB102 at 3v3 on a breadboard for testing.</i><br>
 <br>
 <br>
 <b>Wire it Up:</b><br>
 This assumes you are using an Adafruit Huzzah and a CJMCU Beetle Clone with the default software serial pins set in the sketches.<br>
+<i>Note: No wiring or pin changes are required when using a <u>Cactus Micro rev2</u>!</i><br>
 <b><i>Arduino --- ESP8266 Huzzah</i></b><br>
 --------------------------<br>
 <b><i>5v  ---  V+ Pin(Huzzah Breakout) or USB Pin(Feather)</i></b> //If your ESP8266 does not have a voltage regulator to convert 5v-3v3 then do not do this instead use a voltage regulator<br>